-Two Class III directors will be elected to the Board of Directors at the Annual Meeting.
-The Company has nominated for election Richard D. Ennen and Roderick R. Baty, each of whom currently is a director.
+Two Class I directors will be elected to the Board of Directors at the Annual Meeting.
+The Company has nominated for election Michael D. Huff and Michael E. Werner, each of whom currently is a director.
 Each of the nominees has indicated a willingness to continue to serve as a director if elected, but if either of them shall decline or be unable to serve, the persons named as proxies intend to vote all shares in favor of the election of such other person who may be nominated as a replacement by the Board of Directors.
 If no such other person is nominated as a replacement, the Board of Directors will reduce the number of directors to be elected at the Annual Meeting.
+Ms. Bagierck has decided not to seek election as director when her term expires.